prithvijitbasak/pb-portfolio/README.md

 ### Purpose

-To present my skills, experience, achievements, and experiences all in one place.
+To present my skills, experience, achievements, and expertise all in one place.